kisspmusic/kisspmusic-privacy/privacy-policy.md

-Privacy Policy for BuumSpace
+Privacy Policy
-Effective Date: 19th of April, 2025
+Effective Date: [Insert Date]

 Welcome to BuumSpace.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application.
 Please read this policy carefully to understand our practices regarding your personal data and how we will treat it.